 Train carriage interior refurnishing, specially woven fabric, vinyl, short films, orations

-Public Art Project, Gwangju Folly, Gwangju Metro System, China
+Public Art Project, Gwangju Folly, Gwangju Metro System, South Korea

 The Autodidact’s Transport is a transformation of the interior of a Gwangju local metro train with literal lines of conversation (originally diagrammed from Raqs’ computer conversations with each other), scripted orations that parse Erasmus’ ‘In Praise of Folly’ to think about democracy, and with short films with aphorisms that run on the advertising monitors in the trains.
 Each carriage features seats inscribed with eighteen ‘roles’, and one reupholstered like the others but with no ‘role’ assigned to it.
 Each of these roles, written on the seats in Korean and English, allows commuters to become protagonists.

 There are eighteen (+1) such roles: Anonymous, Bard, Critic, Agitator, Dissident, God, Pet, Prodigy, Prophet, Protagonist, Missing, Player, Hermit, Keeper, Pirate, Unknown, Star, Crowd and ( ).